feyisayoav/Kidney-Disease-Classification/README.md

 ## Workflows

-Update config.yaml
+1.Update config.yaml

-Update secrets.yaml [Optional]
+2.Update secrets.yaml [Optional]

-Update params.yaml
+3.Update params.yaml

-Update the entity
+4.Update the entity

-Update the configuration manager in src config
+5.Update the configuration manager in src config

-Update the components
+6.Update the components

-Update the pipeline
+7.Update the pipeline

-Update the main.py
+8.Update the main.py

-Update the dvc.yaml
+9.Update the dvc.yaml

-## How to run?
+/## How to run?

 STEPS:
 ### Clone the repository